 Asbestos is not something to be sniffed at – if not managed and dealt with correctly, it can pose a severe threat to your health.
 Asbestos was used as a key building material to aid insulation for hundreds of years, now replaced by popular alternatives such as Fibreglass, Polyurethane Foam and Cellulose Fibres.

 There are three common types of asbestos – how do you identify which is which?
 Here goes:

 - Chrysotile (white asbestos) – Chrysotile is the most common type of asbestos.
 Often contaminated with trace amounts of tremolite, Chrysotile fibres are usually very fine in texture and possess high flexibility and good heat resistant properties.
-What purpose is it ideal for?
-Find out over on our blog > The Science Behind Asbestos.

 - Amosite (brown asbestos) – Amosite is strong and heat-resistant type of asbestos– commonly used in cement, plumbing insulation and electrical insulation.
 Though all types of asbestos are toxic, amosite asbestos exposure has a comparatively higher cancer risk.

 - Crocidolite (blue asbestos) – Crocidolite has very thin fibres and if inhaled, it can easily lodge in the lungs.
 It’s thin fibres and brittle nature make for crocidolite to be one of the most harmful types of asbestos.